practicalli/clojure/continuous-integration/github-actions/index.md

 [Setup Clojure](https://github.com/DeLaGuardo/setup-clojure) provides Clojure via Clojure CLI, Leiningen or Boot.
 Clojure CLI is recommended.

+[Cache](https://github.com/actions/cache) is used to cache Clojure and Java libraries (dependencies or 'deps').

 The example workflow runs on Ubuntu.

 The project code is checked out from the Git repository.